 "(ii) The term 'retailer' has the meaning given that term in section 3 of the Consumer Product Safety Act (15 U.S.C.
-2052), but does not include an individual whose selling activity is intermittent and does not constitute a trade or business.
+2052), but does not include an individual whose selling activity is intermittent and does not constitute a trade or business constitute a trade or business.

-"(2) Effective date.-The requirement in paragraph (1)

-shall take effect-
+"(2) EFFECTIVE DATE.-The requirement in paragraph (1) shall take effect-